Merton has been a Fairtrade Borough since February 2009, which means we have met

 you can change their story by buying Fairtrade.

 Tariro coffee shop are hosting a Fairtrade Break in the Crown House Creative, 102 London Road, Morden, SM4 4AY on Tuesday 7 March from 11.00 - 13.30.
 There will be Fairtrade goodies available to buy and also some freebies!
-So why not take your break there and show your support and committment to Fairtrade.
+So why not take your break there and show your support and commitment to Fairtrade.

 Watch this 2 minute film which shows the reality of exploitation of some of the cheap food options available to us.